James Fullerton (ice hockey): Early years

-Fullerton learned to play hockey at Beverly High School (class of '26) prior to attending Norwich University (class of '30) in Northfield, Vermont, where he lettered in both football and hockey with a 2.71 goals against average over four years and senior year captain.
-The following year (1930/'31) he coached the Norwich Cadets prior to passing on a tendered offer by Boston Bruins in order to accept a teaching/coaching position at Northwood School in Lake Placid, New York.
+Fullerton learned to play hockey at Beverly High School (class of '26) prior to attending Norwich University (class of '30) in Northfield, Vermont, where he lettered in both football and hockey with a 2.71 goals against average over four years.
+During his senior year, he doubled as captain and head coach of the hockey team.

+After graduating, he passed on a tendered offer by Boston Bruins in order to accept a teaching/coaching position at Northwood School in Lake Placid, New York.
 Jim won an enviable 86% of his games with four undefeated seasons during his tenure from 1931 through 1955.
 He is credited with founding the first prep school invitational hockey tournament in the late 1930s.
 From the Olympic Village Fullerton officiated collegiate and professional games for 20 years while serving as AAU Ice Officials, VP New England Chapter.

 Brown University coach

 In 1955 Brown University hired Fullerton as their first full-time hockey coach where he remained for 15 seasons, retiring in 1970.
-With just 2 ice rinks in Rhode Island and Brown having none, the challenge was great to be competitive and the 1960/'61 season closed with an 0-21 record.
-Meehan Auditorium opened in late 1961 and with the 1964/'65 team, Brown's and its coach's fortunes changed with a 21-9 record and slot in the Frozen Four tournament hosted by Brown.
-His overall Brown record was 184-168-9.
-Three players achieved All-America status while the coach was a four-time recipient of New England Coach of The Year and the National Collegiate Coach of The Year in 1965.
+With just 2 ice rinks in Rhode Island and Brown having none, the challenge was great to be competitive and the 1960/'61 season closed with an 0–21 record.
+Meehan Auditorium opened in late 1961 and with the 1964/'65 team, Brown's and its coach's fortunes changed with a 21–9 record and slot in the Frozen Four tournament hosted by Brown.
+His overall Brown record was 184–168–9.
+Three players achieved All-America status while the coach was a four-time recipient of New England Coach of the Year and the National Collegiate Coach of The Year in 1965.